Foods high in beta-carotene, lutein & zeaxanthin!

-Carrots, spinach, sweet potatoes, turnip, dandelion, collard, beet, and chicory greens are the richest common foods in beta-carotene, lutein, zeaxanthin, as well as other carotenoids!
+Among the richest foods in carotenoids are carrots, spinach, sweet potatoes, turnip, dandelion, collard, beet, and chicory greens.
+They’re particularly rich in beta-carotene, lutein, and zeaxanthin.
 Moringa powder has the highest concentrations, though.

 Foods high in beta-carotene